asmit203/TalkitOut/README.md

 **Also Whenever Cloning This Repo Please Delete all `migration` and `pycache `files**

 ### Don't Forget to add a db.sqlite3 for the database to run

+## for forceful creation of tables `python manage.py migrate --run-syncdb `